scaleflex/cloudimage-rb/README.md

 Among others, `cloudimage` is used to power the following apps:

 - [Robin PRO][robin-pro] - Fast, beautiful, mobile-friendly image galleries for Shopify stores.
+- [Spotlightify][spotlightify] - Turning the spotlight on the best Shopify stores.

 Using this gem in your app?
 Let us know in [this issue](https://github.com/scaleflex/cloudimage-rb/issues/8) so that we can feature it.